Helpful tools, and downloads to help you make the most of NBS

 Join NBS and Circular Ecology for an essential webinar designed for built environment professionals looking to enhance the accuracy and transparency of embodied carbon modelling within BIM workflows.

 Attendees will discover how to source and apply emissions factors, material densities, and integrate data from trusted datasets such as the ICE Database, EPDs, and more.
-The webinar will also walk through example calculations for A4 transport and A5 installation impacts, demonstrating how to model these stages with clarity and consistency.
+The webinar also walks through example calculations for A4 transport and A5 installation impacts, demonstrating how to model these stages with clarity and consistency.

 What you’ll learn